Last Updated on June 29, 2022 by Rebecca Huff

 When considering the best mattress for a side and stomach sleeper, you will want to take into consideration firmness options.
 If you sleep with a partner, factor in motion transfer (cause you don't want to wake up when they move either!)

 The best mattress for pressure relief would be one with a cushioning layer on top that softly hugs you, correcting your pelvic rotation and helping you to maintain a straight spine.
 Once your spine is aligned and relaxed, stress and pressure will melt from your body.
 You will wake up feeling renewed with proper support.

 The top layer of your mattress is important for those who side or stomach sleep.
 A pillow top or other plush top layer will help prevent shoulder, hip, and lower back pain.
 Memory or latex foam mattresses with high-density base foam layers are ideal, as are hybrid mattresses, which unite the traditional support of springs and pressure-relieving memory foam.

 A firmer mattress would not be ideal for side or stomach sleepers.
 So if you currently have a firm or medium-firm mattress and are not ready for a new mattress, consider a soft memory foam topper to give you a better night's sleep.
 This mattress topper features 2.5 total inches of gel memory foam comfort layer and two unique sleeping surfaces: silky soft Tencel fabric with cool response technology for summer and a premium quilted faux duvet with pillow loft for winter.

-With nine people in our family, I've tried lots of mattresses over the years and I never expected to land on foam beds.
-But when we found our favorite mattress company twelve years ago, we have stuck with them since.
-They're better than more expensive brands, especially if you appreciate that cradling effect and you are a hot sleeper.
-Their memory foam cellular structure is more open than other brands which allows you to sleep cooler.
+With eight people in our family, I've tried lots of mattresses over the years and I never expected to land on all-foam beds.
+But if you appreciate that cradling effect a memory foam cellular structure that is more open will allow you to sleep cooler.

 Revolution Hybrid Mattress for Side Sleepers